Mary Jayne Gold: During World War II

 Gold was living in a Paris apartment in 1940 when France fell to the onslaught of the German army.
 She fled to the Mediterranean seaport of Marseille which, although not Nazi occupied, was under the control of the collaborationist Vichy regime.
 In Marseille she met Miriam Davenport, an American art student; and Varian Fry, an American journalist and intellectual.
 Acting as a representative of the Emergency Rescue Committee, formed in New York in 1940, Fry was to assist Jewish and anti-Nazi artists and intellectuals in leaving France.
 He had $3,000 and a short list of refugees, mostly Jews, under imminent threat of arrest by agents of the Gestapo.
 Other anti-Nazi writers, avant-garde artists, musicians and hundreds of others desperately seeking any chance to escape France came to his door.
 In the 1940 armistice agreement between Germany and defeated France, France had agreed to "surrender on demand" refugees to the Nazis.

 Instead of returning to the United States, Gold chose to remain in France.
 She joined Fry and Davenport, along with other volunteers, in sheltering refugees and organizing their escape through the mountains to Spain and neutral Portugal, or by smuggling them aboard freighters sailing to either North Africa or ports in North or South America.
 She was helped in part by Raymond Couraud, a French Foreign Legionnaire who had become a local gangster after returning to France, and her lover.
 Gold helped subsidize the ERC operation, which is credited with participating in the rescue of some 2,000 refugees.
 Among the escapees were notables such as the sculptor Jacques Lipchitz, artist Marc Chagall, writer Hannah Arendt, and physician and biochemist Otto Meyerhof, a Nobel Prize winner.

 The Vichy government had been monitoring Fry's activities and arrested him in the fall of 1941, forcing him to return to the United States.
 About then, Gold was also forced to leave France, and returned to the US.
 Couraud escaped through Spain and went to England, where he became a war hero in the Special Air Service.

 After the war

 After the war, Gold maintained an apartment in New York City but lived primarily in a house she had built in the village of Gassin, Var, not far from Saint-Tropez.
 In 1980, she published a memoir about her wartime experiences, Crossroads Marseilles, 1940.
 The memoir was published by Doubleday and translated into French in 2001 by Alice Seelow.
 Mary Jayne Gold's literary estate was left to Pierre Sauvage.

 Gold never married and had no children.
 She died of pancreatic cancer on October 5, 1997, at her villa in Gassin, France.
 She was interred at Pilgrim Home Cemetery in Michigan.

-Her niece, Alison Leslie Gold, is a well-known author of books on the Holocaust.
-She is known for Anne Frank Remembered: The Story of the Woman Who Helped Hide the Frank Family (1987), which was co-written with Miep Gies.
+Her niece, Alison Leslie Gold, was a well-known author of books on the Holocaust, known for Anne Frank Remembered: The Story of the Woman Who Helped Hide the Frank Family (1987), which was co-written with Miep Gies.